Samsung Ativ S

 The ATIV S was available with 16 or 32 GB of internal storage with micro SDXC expansion for up to an additional 128 GB or more.
 It further featured a 2300mAh removable battery and a brushed-metal look of the battery door.
 Overall, the hardware was very similar to the Android-based Galaxy S III.

 A variant of the Samsung ATIV S, called the Samsung ATIV S Neo, was announced by Sprint on 26 June 2013 for a summer 2013 release, alongside the HTC 8XT.
 This phone's appearance is similar to the ATIV S, though has notable differences spec-wise, having 1.4 GHz processor speed, a 2000mAh battery, TFT LCD screen, and LTE connectivity.

-Languages

-Depending on the region where the device was purchased from, the following languages are available, some not being made available until later updates were released.